Arterial roads in metropolitan Phoenix: Country Club Drive

 Country Club Drive is a north–south arterial road in the southeastern part of the Phoenix metropolitan area.
 The highway comprises the portion of Arizona State Route 87 (SR 87) within the city of Mesa.
 The entire length of Country Club Drive is part of the National Highway System as a principal arterial.

 Country Club Drive begins at the Western Canal at the south city limit of Mesa; SR 87 continues south into the city of Chandler as Arizona Avenue.
 Country Club Drive heads north as a six-lane road with center turn lane that becomes a divided highway at the south end of the S-curve in which the highway intersects Baseline Road.
 North of Baseline Road, the highway has a diamond interchange with U.S. Route 60 (Superstition Freeway).
 At the southwest corner of downtown Mesa, Country Club Drive has a one-quadrant interchange with Broadway Road and then immediately passes under the Union Pacific Railroad main line.
 West of downtown, the highway intersects Main Street and the Valley Metro Rail light rail immediately to the west of its Country Club/Main Street station.
 North of McKellips Road, Country Club Drive has a diamond interchange with SR 202 (Red Mountain Freeway) and reaches its northern terminus at SR 87's bridge across the Salt River.
 SR 87 continues north along Beeline Highway.

+Country Club Drive continues another stretch in the Salt River Pima–Maricopa Indian Community at Oak Street, where it stays for two and a half miles before ending at Chaparral Road.

+Crismon Road

+Crismon Road is a north–south arterial road in the southeastern part of the Phoenix metropolitan area.
+It begins at Riggs Road in Queen Creek, and goes north, passing by Crismon High School, it continues into a neighborhood, ending that stretch there.

+The next stretch begins at Ocotillo Road, where it continues in Queen Creek for two more miles.
+After crossing Germann Road, the highway fully goes into Mesa, where it ends a stretch at Pecos Road.
+The next stretch continues slightly south of Williams Field Road, as the road goes through the neighborhood of Eastmark, ending a stretch at Ray Road.

+The next stretch continues at Elliot Road, going north, until reaching a dead end.
+The road continues slightly north, passing Desert Ridge High School.
+The road later crosses the U.S. Route 60, and later Skyline High School, the highway continues going north until reaching McKellips Road.

+D

+Dean Road

+Dean Road is a north-south arterial road in the western part of the Phoenix metropolitan area.
+It begins in Buckeye at Beloat Road.
+The road continues north for five miles ending at Yuma Road.